-Emotional Abuse
+Emotional abuse

-This does not leave physical evidence, however, it is damaging and scarring.
+This does not leave physical evidence, but is damaging and scarring.
 The impact of emotional abuse can chip away at your sense of self.
 Examples include:

 - Name calling and swearing

 - Manipulation

 - Ignoring you

 - Putting you down

 - Threats and intimidation

 - 'Gas lighting', i.e. making you feel like you're going mad

 - Controlling her every move through threats and intimidation

 - Anger

 - Playing mind games

 - Humiliation

 - Mocking

-- Emotionally blackmailing